 How to Join the Android P Beta Right Now

 To start, just head to Google’s beta program website.
 That’s where you’ll see what device you own can try Android P. Go to Google’s Android P beta page, opt-in, agree to the terms, and wait for the Android P update to hit your device.
 I already received it on the Pixel XL, and it was over 400MB in size.
-Then, on June 7th the 3rd preview hit my Pixel XL.
+Then, on July 25th I got the 5th and last update.

 - Go to the Android Beta Program website